Collections and Collecting

 Adrianna Link

-Dr. Link is Head of Scholarly Programs at the American Philosophical Society.
-She received her PhD in History of Science from The Johns Hopkins University.
+Dr. Link is Curator of History of Science at the American Philosophical Society's Library & Museum.
+She received her PhD in History of Science from The Johns Hopkins University and is interested in the history of anthropology and its relationship to collections and collecting practices.

 Jesse Smith